 The role of President of CCME rotates among the 14 ministers of environment on an annual basis.
-The Honourable James Arreak, Minister of Environment for Nunavut, currently leads the Council.
+The Honourable Janice Sherry, Minister of Environment, Labour and Justice for Prince Edward Island, currently leads the Council.

-It has been Alberta’s privilege to be the chair jurisdiction this past year, and it has been my pleasure to serve as President of CCME.
+It has been Nunavut’s great honour to host the Council of Ministers this year and it has been my personal privilege to serve as President of CCME.